 - Banking and financial services law

-Professor Gerard McMeel QC has held Chairs at three leading UK universities.
+Professor Gerard McMeel KC has held Chairs at three leading UK universities.
 From July 2020 he will be the Professor of Commercial Law at the University of Reading.

 He lectures and supervises in contract law, commercial law, unjust enrichment and banking and financial services law.
 Gerard was previously the Professor of Commercial Law at the University of Manchester, and a Professor of Law at the University of Bristol.
 He has held visiting positions at Duke University, Tel-Aviv University, the University of South Carolina, Hong Kong University and Singapore Management University.

 Gerard is a prolific legal writer.
 He is the author of the leading text on the interpretation of commercial contracts, McMeel on the Construction of Contracts – Interpretation, Implication and Rectification (Oxford University Press, 3rd edition, 2017), which has been cited by courts in England, Ireland, Australia, New Zealand, Canada, Singapore and Jersey.

 He is a co-author of McMeel and Virgo on Financial Advice and Financial Products (Oxford University Press, 3rd edition, 2014) and The Law of Personal Property (Sweet & Maxwell, 2nd edn, 2017; 1st supplement 2019).